I've often wondered

 What a concept, eh?

-was told that Ted jr. and Tommy were embarrassed about their father's
+I was told that Ted jr. and Tommy were embarrassed about their father's

 attempt.
 I have no respect for that turtle family.
 They're